-UK commissions EU migration impact study, promises no Brexit cliff-edge
+With 20 months until Brexit, UK orders year-long EU migration study

 Interior minister Amber Rudd asked the Migration Advisory Committee (MAC), a public body that advises the government, to look at how migration affects the labour market and the wider economy, and how the post-Brexit rules need to work to support the country's plans for an industrial revival.

-"Leaving the European Union gives us the opportunity to take control of immigration from the EU.
-We will ensure we continue to attract those who benefit us economically, socially and culturally," Rudd said in an emailed statement.

-"But, at the same time, our new immigration system will give us control of the volume of people coming here – giving the public confidence we are applying our own rules on who we want to come to the UK and helping us to bring down net migration to sustainable levels."

 Concern about the long-term social and economic impact of immigration helped drive last year's vote to leave the EU, and the government has a long-standing aim to bring net migration into Britain below 100,000.
-In 2016, total net migration was 248,000.
+In 2016, net migration was 248,000.

+"The public must have confidence in our ability to control immigration — in terms of type and volume — from within the EU," Rudd wrote in an article for the Financial Times.

+"That is why, once we have left the EU, this government will apply its own immigration rules and requirements that will meet the needs of UK businesses, but also of wider society."

+Rudd said the government would "set out some initial thinking on options for the future immigration system" later this year.

+Immigration minister Brandon Lewis said the MAC would make interim reports, and that its work was not the only source the government would use to design its new immigration system.

-But a wide range of companies have expressed concern that they will not be able to hire the people they need to operate, from skilled financiers to unskilled farm workers.
+A wide range of companies have already expressed concern that they will not be able to hire the people they need to operate, from skilled financiers to unskilled farm workers.
 The effect could be to force them to relocate.

 The government said the MAC, which is expected to report back in September 2018, will be asked to look at a range of issues:

-- The current patterns of EEA (European Economic Area) migration, including which sectors rely most on EU labour.
+- Existing patterns of EEA (European Economic Area) migration, including which sectors rely most on EU labour.

 - The economic and social costs and benefits of EU migration to the British economy.